 - What motivates your character?
 Money?
 Love?
 Truth?
 Power?
 Justice?

 - What does your character want more than anything else in the world?
-What is he or she searching for?
+What are they searching for?

 - What other characters or events are interfering with your character’s goals?
 What obstacles are in the way?